EvilPort2/PhotoStylist/README.md

     python photo_stylist.py

 You will be asked to select the content image from the content folder and the style image from the style folder.
 After selecting them you are good to go.

-In case you are a developer and you are not satisfied with the resultant image open up the photo_stylist.py and tweak the tweakable parameters.
+You can give the optional parameters if you wish or just press enter to give the default values.

 ## Limitations
 I don't know if this exactly qualifies as a limitation but I am stil going to put it here.
 Since neural style tranfer is a resource intensive task, having a good CPU with a good GPU is highly recommended.
 In my Asus A541UJ which has a NVidia 920M graphics card, 4 GB RAM and Intel Core i3 2GHz processor any content image bigger than 500x500 px crashed the program due to non memory allocation.
 I don't know about any other specifications though.